daabm/PowerShell/Modules/README.md

 Updates GPO links on OUs in active directory.
 Takes a reference GPO whose links serve as a template, and a new GPO that is linked where the reference GPO is already linked.
 Optionally removes the link to the reference GPO.

+## CopyGPOLinks

+Takes a reference OU, grabs all linked GPOs and links them to a target OU.
+Optionally prepends or appends them or replaces existing links.

+## CopyScriptToClipboard

+Copies the current script or selected text in the Powershell ISE to the clipboard with syntax highlighting in Unicode, RTF and HTML.

 ## GetUnlinkedGPOs

 Gets all unlinked GPOs in the targeted domain.
 Does not use the usual approach with Get-GPReport, because that is too slow in larger environments.
 Instead it crawls all GPLink attributes.